MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/pull-requests.md

 When the PR is reviewed by a member of the PowerShell-Docs team, you may be asked to make changes or fix problems flagged by the validation report.
-The PowerShell-Docs team can help you understand how to avoid these problems for future submissions.
+The PowerShell-Docs team can help you understand how to fix and avoid these problems for future submissions.

 ## Next steps